 You may choose to provide us with personal information, as in e-mail with a comment or question.
 We use the information to improve our service to you or to respond to your request.
 Sometimes we forward your e-mail to other State employees who may be better able to help you, and this staff may be employed by a different agency within the State.
 Except for authorized law enforcement investigations or as required by law, we do not share our e-mail with any other organizations.

 In the State of California, laws exist to ensure that government is open and that the public has a right to access appropriate records and information possessed by state government.
-At the same time, there are exceptions to the public's right to access public records.
-These exceptions serve various needs including maintaining the privacy of individuals.
-Both state and federal laws provide exceptions.
+At the same time, state and federal laws provide exceptions to the public's right to access public records depending on the information contained therein.

 The State attempts to maintain the highest accuracy of content on its web site.
 Any errors, or omissions should be reported for investigation.

 The State makes no claims, promises or guarantees about the absolute accuracy, completeness, or adequacy of the contents of this web site and expressly disclaims liability for errors and omissions in the contents of this web site.
 No warranty of any kind, implied, expressed or statutory, including but not limited to the warranties of non-infringement of third party rights, title, merchantability, fitness for a particular purpose and freedom from computer virus, is given with respect to the contents of this web site or its hyperlinks to other Internet resources.
 Reference in this web site to any specific commercial products, processes, or services, or the use of any trade, firm or corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by the State of California, or their employees or agents.